ptvan/ptvan.github.io/_posts/2019-12-03-analyzing-geographic-data.md

 ### Scale matters

-Before you install every R geographic package in CRAN or GitHub, it's important to know the physical scale of the task your're performing.
+Before you install every R geographic package in CRAN or GitHub, it's important to know the physical scale of the task you're performing.
 Mapping at street level is different when mapping countries or entire regions.
-For one, you don't need to worry about projection in the former but they are critically important in the latter.
+For one, you don't need to worry about projection in the former but it is critically important in the latter.
 So a static map of the continental US only needs a [single function call](https://github.com/ptvan/R-snippets/blob/master/geographic_analysis.R).
 Similarly, if you want to highlight a few cities on that map, simply adding the corresponding markers directly via their latitude+longitude will work, without needing the overkill of a full-blown geocoding workflow.

 ### The R ecosystem for working with geographic data

 For obtaining data, the `rnaturalearth` package draws from the excellent [database of the same name](http://www.naturalearthdata.com/), similarly `osmdata` pulls from [OpenStreetMap](https://www.openstreetmap.org).

 For data structures, one well-known package is `sf`, which allows you to store **S**imple **F**eatures.
+For handling data larger than a single computer's memory, [Apache Arrow](https://arrow.apache.org/) and [Parquet](https://parquet.apache.org/)are very useful.
+These are supported in R through [geoarrow](https://github.com/geoarrow/geoarrow-r), [sfarrow](https://wcjochem.github.io/sfarrow/index.html) provided by [GeoParquet standard](https://geoparquet.org/).

-Geographic data are for the most part tabular, so you can do all the wrangling using `tidyverse` tools if you wish.
+Geographic data are for the most part tabular, so you can do much of the data wrangling using `tidyverse` tools if you wish.
 To calculate spatial auto-correlation (eg. [Moran's I](https://en.wikipedia.org/wiki/Moran%27s_I)), you can use the `spdep` package.

 For handling projections, the low-level `GDAL` library provides bindings for both R (in the form of [rgdal](https://cran.r-project.org/web/packages/rgdal/index.html)) and python.